 Farmers markets are a great place to buy locally produced food and a directory is available from the.

-For more information on the Avian Park and Moyhu Farmers Markets, visit the monthly events calendar at the Visit Wangaratta website.
+For more information on Farmers Markets visit the monthly events calendar at the Visit Wangaratta website.

 Foods in season throughout the year.

 |Celery||Celery||Cauliflowers||Berries & Currants|

 |Corn||Cumquats||Cumquats||Cabbage (& Brussels Sprouts)|

 |Green pea||Melons||Lemons & Limes||Green, Snap & Snow Peas|